Its-MaxSmith/SpaceGrantSoftware25-26/README.md

-Repository for Software for SpaceGrant 2025-2026
+Repository for software for SpaceGrant 2025-2026